 - Optional: pumpkin and sunflower seeds

-In the morning stir in the sunbutter, berries, and seeds.
+- Stir in the sunbutter, berries, and seeds.
 Enjoy!